 - ESL National Championships: limited by geographic region; allow for qualification to major championships

-- ESL Pro Tour: continuous international circuit of events; only include 3 titles (Counter Strike, WarCraft III, StarCraft II)
+- ESL Pro Tour: continuous international circuit of events; only include three titles (Counter-Strike, WarCraft III, StarCraft II)

-- ESL One: offline competitions; among top competition for each game
+- ESL One: offline competitions; among the top competition for each game

 The ESL One Series has the most money up for grabs, with over $12.5 million being awarded over the course of 60-plus tournaments.